-My poor mom-in-law has had to walk through a dark room to turn on the light in our guest room for 5 years.
-But that changes starting now cause I created a beautiful geometric pendant light out of a glass hurricane and it turns on with the switch! -Go me!
+My poor mom-in-law has had to walk through a dark room to turn on the light in our guest room for five years.
+But that changes starting now cause I created a beautiful geometric pendant light out of a glass hurricane and it turns on with the switch! - Go me!

 I guess my reason for not getting a light in here sooner was pretty much based on the fact that I knew the look I was going for, but everything I found that fit the bill was too expensive.
 I had created a tripod floor lamp from scratch awhile back so I guess it was time to tackle another DIY lighting project.

 And it was a whole lot easier than I thought it would be.

 I originally found a large glass hurricane that I was going to drill a hole in.
 But when I was at Home Goods recently I found this beauty that already had a hole in it.
 So I grabbed it and returned the other one.
 Drilling a hole in glass is totally doable, but it was one less step for me and they were about the same price.
 No brainer!

 Step 1: Plan the size and cut the tube